pbastowski/tvflix/README.md

 #### Vue

 As at 2020, Vue is one of the three big frameworks out there, those being React, Vue and Angular.
 I am not impressed with Angular, because it is overally complex.
 I can work with React and be satisfied with the results.
-> However, working with Vue actually makes me happy.
+Working with Vue actually makes me happy.

 Beyond that, Vue is probably the easiest of all the above to learn and, if you just happen to be migrating web apps from AngularJs, then it's the easiest to migrate to.